Water Filters & Purifiers

 Do shower filters remove fluoride?

-Standard shower filters don't effectively remove fluoride — fluoride removal requires specialised media like activated alumina or bone char, which aren't practical in a shower filter format.
+Standard shower filters don't effectively remove fluoride.
 For fluoride removal, a reverse osmosis drinking water system is the most effective solution.

 Ready to Find Your Shower Filter?

 Browse our full range of shower filters Australia — inline, handheld, and multi-setting options available.
 Questions?
-Check our FAQ page or get in touch.
+Get in touch.

 ```html